PERIPHERAL

 PEOPLE IN THE UNITED STATES HAVE BEEN ESTIMATED TO HAVE SOME FORM OF PERIPHERAL NEUROPATHY.

+Symptoms often involve weakness, numbness, and pain, usually in your hands and feet.
+It can also affect other areas of your body.
 Symptoms can range from mild to disabling and are rarely life-threatening.
 The symptoms depend on the type of nerve fibers affected and the type and severity of the damage.
 Symptoms may develop over days, weeks, or years.

-Symptoms often improve, mainly if caused by a treatable condition.
-While medications can reduce peripheral neuropathy pain, we analyze the root cause of dysfunction and work with various therapies to help the nerves heal and regenerate naturally.
+Other symptoms may include muscle cramps, difficulty walking, loss of muscle control, muscle twitching, loss of feeling, heat intolerance, and urinary incontinence.
 Some downstream effects of peripheral neuropathy can include balance issues.
 Therefore, we evaluate all balance components and work with your brain to develop a better sense of spatial awareness, increase postural stability, and reduce fall risk.